CityOfZion/neon-js/README.md

 # Docs

 We use Docusaurus for our docs website.
-The docs are stores in `./docs` while the main website and its configuration is in `./website`.
+The docs are stored in `./docs` while the main website and its configuration is in `./website`.

 ```sh
 cd website